-Sun Java Enterprise System 5 Release Notes for UNIX
+Sun Java Enterprise System 5 Update 1 Release Notes

-This Release Notes document contains important information about Sun Java[TM] Enterprise System (Java ES) 5.
-Read this document before you begin using Java ES in order to improve your overall installation and operation experience.
+This Release Notes document contains important information about Sun Java[TM] Enterprise System (Java ES) 5 Update 1.
+Read this document before you begin using Java ES in order to improve your overall installation, upgrade, and operation experience.
 This document is updated as needed to describe new issues as they arise.
 See "Revision History" on page 4 to learn about these updates.
-The most up-to-date version of this document can be found at the Java ES 5 web site, http://docs.sun.com/coll/1286.2.
+The most up-to-date version of this document can be found in the Java ES 5 Update 1 documentation collection at http://docs.sun.com/coll/1286.3.